chrisfield/redux-formkit/packages/redux-formkit/README.md

 ### Formkit

-`Formkit` is the higher order component used to wrap forms.
-You give it a config object and it returns a function to wrap a form. eg `Formkit({connect, name:'sign-up'})(SignUp)` would wrap the SignUp form giving it extra facilities.
+`formkit` is the higher order component used to wrap forms.
+You give it a config object and it returns a function to wrap a form. eg `formkit({connect, name:'sign-up'})(SignUp)` would wrap the SignUp form giving it extra facilities.
 It also gives it one extra prop called `form`.

 The config object can contain: